Self-supervised Spatial Reasoning on Multi-View Line Drawings: Self-supervised Spatial Reasoning

-According to the discussion in the Introduction, we believe contrastive learning can help the network learn better line drawing representations.
-Based on and the previous heuristics and the assumption that it is not difficult to obtain a large number of unlabeled CAD models, we design our specialized contrastive spatial reasoning method (as illustrated in Figure~\ref{fig_contrastive_network}).
-Our method can be divided into three steps: 3D model augmentation; line-drawing feature extraction; contrastive loss computation.
+} According to the discussion in the Introduction~\ref{sec:intro}, we believe contrastive learning can help the network learn better line drawing representations.
+Because it is not difficult to obtain a large number of unlabeled CAD models, we design our specialized contrastive spatial reasoning method as illustrated in Figure~\ref{fig_contrastive_network}.
+Our method can be divided into three steps: 3D model augmentation, line-drawing feature extraction, contrastive loss computation.

-\textbf{Step 1: 3D data augmentation.} Our data augmentation happens in 3D instead of 2D.
-Then we generate two sets of images: a branch 1 set and a branch 2 set for each augmented CAD model.
+\textbf{Step 1: 3D data augmentation.} Our data augmentation happens in 3D instead of 2D \siyuan{because the visual differences between different views are caused by 3D boolean operation}.
+We generate two sets of images: a branch 1 set and a branch 2 set for each augmented CAD model.
 Each image set contains the three-view drawings and the isometric view drawing.
 We denote the branch 1 set by $\left \{F_{1},R_{1},T_{1}, I_{1}\right \}$, and the branch 2 set by $\left\{F_{2},R_{2},T_{2}, I_{2}\right\}$, where $F$, $R$, $T$, and $I$ stand for front, right, top views and the isometric view separately.
 The branch 1 and branch 2 image sets are generated from two different modifications to the original CAD model.
-Each modification is a random Boolean operation (intersection, union or difference) on the original CAD model with a random primitive (sphere, cube, cone, or cylinder.)
+Each modification is a random Boolean operation (intersection, union, or difference) on the original CAD model with a random primitive (sphere, cube, cone, or cylinder.)
 Figure~\ref{fig_contrastive_network} gives an example of generating the two image sets.